alanchen8647/fitch-codeathon2025/README.md

 ---

+## 1.1 Inference on Unseen Data (Judge Use)
+This repository now includes persisted model artifacts in the `models/` directory and an `test-on-unseen-data.ipynb` for running predictions on completely unseen entities.

+---

 ## 2. Visualizing the Logic
 We rejected "Black Box" models.
 Below is how our model makes decisions based on the physics of the problem.